Ramasish/EE363/25/05_151/Code/README.md

 ## ✅ Usage

-- Log in or register.
+- Log in or register to get started.
+- Use the chatbot for academic learning and general queries.
+- Navigate to the RAG PDF Vector Chatbot using the top navigation bar.
-- Upload academic PDFs in chat.
+- Upload academic PDFs in the chat interface.
-- Ask academic questions.
+- After uploading a PDF, ask queries specifically related to the uploaded PDF topics.
-- Admins can monitor sessions and chats.
+- Admins can monitor user sessions and chat activities.

 ---